ANNOUNCEMENT: RDC 2020 Calendars Now Available!

 ʻʻOur country is the 19th most religiously diverse country out of 232 countries in the world.
 The value of religious diversity needs to be consciously and positively developed.
 It can then be an enormous positive resource for social harmony and cohesion instead of becoming a threat or challenge.”

-— Prof. Paul Morris, Religious Studies, Victoria University of Wellington
+— Prof. Paul Morris, Emeritus Professor of Religious Studies, Victoria University of Wellington

 ʻʻThe time has come for a Centre that ensures accurate information is available about New Zealand’s religious communities and the issues that impact on them—and on us all.
 If sound knowledge feeds into wide public discussion then quality policy-making can be achieved for the country.”